itfanr/ros2-wiki/Alpha1-Overview.md

 ## Scope

-As the "pre-alpha" qualifier suggests, this release of ROS 2 is far from complete.
+As the "alpha" qualifier suggests, this release of ROS 2 is far from complete.
 You should not expect to switch from ROS 1 to ROS 2, nor should you expect to build a new robot control system with ROS 2.